rxseven/docker-playground/README.md

 Onigiri contains a lengthy `Makefile`, to automate setup, installation, run, build, test, and deployment.

 Most of the target names (script or task names) are standardized e.g. `make start`, `make install`, but some deserve explanation.
-The more we add fine-grained make targets, the more we need to describe what they do in text form.
+The more we add fine-grained Make targets, the more we need to describe what they do in text form.

-Run the command below to print the usage and list all available scripts.
+Run the command below to print the usage and list all available scripts:

 ```sh
 make
 ```

+> Note: if you are not using Docker, all npm scripts are listed under `scripts` section in `package.json` file.

 [Back to top](#table-of-contents)